Diaan Lawrenson

 Diaan Lawrenson (born 4 April 1978) is a South African actress, producer and lecturer.
 She is best known for her roles in the films and series Raaiselkind, Semi-Soet and 7de Laan.
-She is the Dean of AFDA, The School for the Creative Economy.
+She is the former Dean and current CEO of AFDA, The School for the Creative Economy in Cape Town, South Africa.

 Personal life

-She was born 4 April 1978 in Vanderbijlpark, South Africa.
+She was born 6 April 1978 in Vanderbijlpark, South Africa.
 During her elementary school, she acted in the school stage and joined the musical choir as well.
-In 2001, Diaan graduated from African Film Drama and Art School (AFDA) in Johannesburg.
+In 2002, Diaan graduated from AFDA, The School for the Creative Economy in Johannesburg, South Africa, with a Bachelor of Arts Degree in Motion Picture Medium, specialising in Live Performance, Screenwriting and Producing.
+In 2024 she graduated with a Master of Fine Arts Degree in Motion Picture Medium from AFDA Cape Town.

-She is married to fellow actor Jody Abrahams in 2014 at the St. Martin's-in-the-Veld Anglican Church in Rosebank, Johannesburg.
-The couple have one girl: Olivia-Rose and boy: Thomas James.
+She married fellow actor Jody Abrahams in 2014 at St. Martin's-in-the-Veld Anglican Church in Rosebank, Johannesburg.
+The couple have one daughter, Olivia-Rose and a son, Thomas James.

 Career

-In 2002, she made a minor television role of "Merle" in the series Egoli: Place of Gold.
-Then she acted in the 2003 series Song vir Katryn with another minor role.
-In the same year, she received a supportive role in the serial Backstage.
-In that, she got the opportunity to make her film debut with the film Stander.
+In 2002, she landed the minor television role of "Merle" in the series Egoli: Place of Gold.
+In 2003 she acted in another minor role in the series Song vir Katryn.
+In the same year, she made her feature film debut, portraying the supportive character of "Bank 3 Female Bank Teller" in the action/crime film Stander.